tylerbandura/ECE-3822-Final-Project/README.md

 * Allows to save movies to a favorites list as well as a Watch Later list, and to view and clear it.

 # How to use:
-To use the program, clone the repo into VS code by typing ` git clone https://github.com/tylerbandura/ECE-3822-Final-Project` into your VS code terminal, then run the `main.py` file located in the CLI folder.
+To use the program, clone the repo into VS code by typing ` git clone https://github.com/tylerbandura/ECE-3822-Final-Project` into your VS code terminal, then run the `python -m cli.main` file located in the CLI folder.
 It may take a bit to initialize.

 After initialization is complete, you will be brought to the menu, with a list of queries/actions you can run.
 Each query/action is represented by a number: